printicus/Klicky-Changer/Configs/README.md

 Guides on how to do that can be found in the links bellow.

-I use a [nozzle camera](https://github.com/printicus/For-Voron-Printers/tree/main/OV9726%20Nozzle%20Camera) and "axiscope" to do that. https://github.com/nic335/Axiscope
+I use a [nozzle camera](https://github.com/printicus/For-Voron-Printers/tree/main/OV9726%20Nozzle%20Camera) and [Axiscope](https://github.com/nic335/Axiscope) to do that.

 But there are allot of other methods: